bradpsheehan/coffee-flopper/README.markdown

 Know of a cool place we should add?
 Let us know!

 Made by Blair Anderson, Bradley Sheehan, and Laura Steadman, gSchool

+created under an MIT license.
+Go ahead and use anything but don't come back to us for help when it breaks :)